engl5674/engl5674s18/_pages/about.md

     Learn and apply basic grounded analysis techniques.</li>
 </ul>

+## Metalog: Explaining the format of the course

+I've designed this course in a manner that can be summed up as the 2 following phases:

+1. Communal introductory survey
+2. Independent investigations

+The first phase offers us a the opportunity to survey

 ## How 5674 differs from a methods course

-ENGL 5674 differs from traditional methods courses in the latters survey a variety of methods.
+ENGL 5674 differs from traditional methods courses in the latter surveys a variety of methods.
 In methods courses, students typically must dig deeper into methods of their own particular interest.
 In this course, I ask you to learn autoethnographic methods for the specific objectives outlined in the next section.

 ## VT Principles of Community